simongemetti/w3schools-database/README.md

 # W3Schools Database in Docker

-Forked from https://github.com/AndrejPHP/w3schools-database for academic purposes.

-This repository provides:

 - a docker compose which sets up the DB on port 3309 (non-default, no clashes)
 - initializes the database data from w3schools (provided by @AndrejPHP)
 - Visual Studio Code config